Barnaby Miln: Fairtrade Fortnight

 As a Christian Aid consultant Barnaby Miln set up the first Fairtrade fortnight.
 This was held initially throughout Scotland.
 It was launched in Edinburgh by Lady Marion Fraser LT on 12 February 1997 and held from 1 to 14 March 1997 when supporters of development charities like Christian Aid and Oxfam demanded their local supermarket stock fairtrade products.
 Later that year he spearheaded the fairtrade exhibition at the Commonwealth Conference in Edinburgh.

 Plant varieties and family historian

 Miln is a descendant of Robert Fortune, and as a plant variety historian, he has researched the more than two hundred garden plants he introduced to the United Kingdom from China.
 He has also researched the almost two hundred varieties of new crop plants bred and introduced to United Kingdom agriculture by his family's business, Gartons Agricultural Plant Breeders plc.

 Elderly care

-For ten years from 1981 he and his life partner created and built up Hereford's first residential care home for the elderly, initially for four people - but rising to twenty four residents.
+For ten years starting in 1981, Miln and his life partner created and built up Hereford's first residential care home for the elderly.
+The care home initially housed four people, but eventually rose to twenty four residents.

-For a year he was then Bursar of the City of Westminster's residential care homes for the elderly.
+After this time, Miln was then Bursar of the City of Westminster's residential care homes for the elderly.